bytecodeguru/retro-route-puzzle/README.md

 --------------------

 The search algorithm is a greedy multi step graph visit, where each step uses Breadth First Search or Depth First Search.
-In either case the complexity is *O(R)*, but in general BFS should result in shorter routes.
+In either case the complexity is _O(R)_ where _R_ is the number of rooms, but in general BFS should result in shorter routes.